310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 {% endbubble %}

 {% bubble Madara kidserious %}
-I learned this the hard way, but I now understand that kids can barely ever win against adults.
+I learned this the hard way, but kids can barely ever win against adults.
 The possibility of a clever kid outwitting the dumb adults and turning the tables to his side is impossible.

 Not to mention how absolutely well-trained those ABYSS guys were… They’re professionals in that line of work, I think.
 {% endbubble %}